NigelThorne/ElixirParslet/README.md

 # Done

 I have something similar to Parslet's "Parser" classes working.
-I have a JSON parser working (without whitespace) as a proof of completeness.
+I have a [JSON parser](parslet\test\json_parser_test.exs) working (without whitespace) as a proof of completeness.

+See the tests for examples on how to use this module.

 # Missing